NatiG25/portfolio/README.md

 # Portifolio

->In this project I designed a mobile version for template 1 from figma.
+>In this project I designed a page from figma.
+Used JavaScript to implement popups along with navigation links in order for the user to navigate properly around the page.

 ## Live Demo